Josney1223/nvim/README.md

 - Neovim 0.10+
 ### Linux
-On linux install `ripgrep` and `luarocks` and a clipboard manager (`xsel`)
+On linux install `ripgrep` and `luarocks` and a clipboard manager (`xsel`) If Ubuntu use snap store for ripgrep and apt for luarocks
 ### Windows
 On windows install choco via powershell admin, then
  - `choco install ripgrep`